orientechnologies/orientdb-docs/source/Configuration.md

 ##### distributed.deployDbTaskTimeout

-Maximum timeout in milliseconds to wait for database deployment.
+Maximum timeout (in ms) to wait for database deployment..

 ```
 Setting name...: distributed.deployDbTaskTimeout